Noise-Aware Training of Neuromorphic Dynamic Device Networks: Methods

 \subsection{Acknowledgements}

-L.M., I.V., T.J.H., and E.V. acknowledge funding from the EPSRC MARCH Project No. EP/V006339/1, and E.V. also acknowledge funding from the EPSRC Project No. EP/S009647/1.
+L.M., I.V., T.J.H., M.O.E and E.V. acknowledge funding from the EPSRC MARCH Project No. EP/V006339/1.
+M.O.E, T.J.H and E.V. also acknowledge funding from the EPSRC Project No. EP/S009647/1.
+D.G. and S.S. acknowledge funding from the EPSRC MARCH Project No. EP/V006029/1.
+K.D.S. was supported by The Eric and Wendy Schmidt Fellowship Program and the Engineering and Physical Sciences Research Council (Grant no. EP/W524335/1).
+G.V. and T.J.H. were funded via Horizon 2020 FET-Open SpinEngine (Agreement No 861618).
+J.C.G. was supported by the Royal Academy of Engineering under the Research Fellowship programme and the EPSRC ECR International Collaboration Grant ‘Three-Dimensional Multilayer nanomagnetic Arrays for Neuromorphic Low-Energy Magnonic Processing’ EP/Y003276/1.